 Chromium, copper, lead, mercury, PAHs, and zinc are currently deposited into the watershed via urban runoff and then washed into storm drains and channels that discharge to the Dominguez Channel and Greater Harbor Waters.
 Organochlorine (OC) pesticides (chlordane, DDT, dieldrin) and PCBs are legacy pollutants and remain present in the environment.
 Urban runoff and rainfall mobilize OC pesticides, PAHs, and PCBs bound to fine-grained particles, which are then washed into storm drains and channels that discharge to the Dominguez Channel and Greater Harbor Waters.
 Runoff from construction sites covered under this General Permit has the potential to transport these toxic pollutants into the waters.
 Therefore, construction stormwater dischargers are considered Responsible Dischargers for the Los Angeles and Long Beach Harbor Waters Toxics TMDL.

-WLA Translation
+Waste Load Allocation Translation

-1) Dominguez Channel and Torrance Lateral Freshwater Wet Weather Interim WLAs
+1) Dominguez Channel and Torrance Lateral Freshwater Wet Weather Interim Waste Load Allocations

-This TMDL assigns interim concentration-based waste load allocations (WLAs) for copper, lead, and zinc to Responsible Dischargers to be met at the construction site’s discharge location(s) for discharges into the Dominguez Channel or Torrance Lateral.
-The interim concentration-based WLAs will be translated to numeric action levels (NALs) as an interim target for Responsible Dischargers until the final WLAs apply.
-The compliance deadline of the interim WLAs are upon effective date of the TMDL and therefore, apply at this time.
-The interim NALs are shown in Table 56 below.
+This TMDL assigns interim concentration-based waste load allocations for copper, lead, and zinc to Responsible Dischargers to be met at the construction site’s discharge location(s) for discharges into the Dominguez Channel or Torrance Lateral.
+The interim concentration-based waste load allocations will be translated to numeric action levels as an interim target for Responsible Dischargers until the final waste load allocations apply.
+The compliance deadline of the interim waste load allocations is upon effective date of the TMDL and therefore, apply at that time.
+The interim numeric action levels are shown in Table 56 below.

-Table 56 – Dominguez Channel and Torrance Lateral Interim WLA Translation
+Table 56 – Dominguez Channel and Torrance Lateral Interim Waste Load Allocation Translation